144th Avenue Service Center

 A construction agreement and Guaranteed Maximum Price (GMP) was approved by Council on March 19, 2019.
 Construction began on March 21, 2019.

 Staff issued a Request for Qualifications to General Contractors/Construction Manager (CM/GC) in January and interviewed three firms in March.
-Staff recommended Saunders Construction as the CM/GC, and Council approved, at the May 8th, 2018, meeting.
+Staff recommended Saunders Construction as the CM/GC, and Council approved, at the May 8, 2018, meeting.
 An amendment to Saunders Construction Pre-Construction Services agreement and a pre-project review was presented and approved by City Council on November 13th.
 The amendment allowed Saunders to begin coordination of the design of the pre-engineered metal buildings with Stantec’s team.
 A construction agreement and Guaranteed Maximum Price (GMP) was approved by Council on March 19, 2019.
 Construction began on March 21, 2019 with grading and installation of utilities.
-Construction of the building foundations is underway.
-Underground electric and plumbing to the Administration Building has started.
-Concrete slab pours for that building are scheduled to begin June 24th.
+Sanitary sewer and storm sewer have been installed.
+Building foundations and concrete slab pours are underway.
+The contractor is working on the parking lot concrete and will be scheduling a waterline tap in W. 144th Avenue by the end of July.

 A public open house was held on Thursday, December 13, 2018.